GluuFederation/docs-ce-prod/docs/source/tutorials/forgot-pw.md

     where:

     - INUM_OF_USER is the inum LDAP attribute of the user in question
     - TOKEN is obtained according to UMA flow or test mode (ref doc [here](https://gluu.org/docs/ce/user-management/scim2/))
     - and PASSWORD_VALUE is the value to set for password

-1. If the password update took place, the following should be expected as response:
+1. If the password update was successful, the following should be expected as response:

     ```
     HTTP/1.1 200 OK